 Through discreet large-scale drug deals at a mall in Makati City, around 100 kilos of shabu made their way to Central and Eastern Visayas including the province of Bohol from 2013 to 2015, police said.

-According to the Criminal Investigation and Detection Group (CIDG), the transactions were carried out between Cebu businessman Peter Go Lim, Rolan “Kerwin” Espinosa and the group of Peter Co.
+According to the Criminal Investigation and Detection Group (CIDG), the transactions were carried out among Cebu businessman Peter Go Lim, Rolan “Kerwin” Espinosa and the group of Peter Co.

 In a drug trafficking complaint filed before the Department of Justice (DOJ) against the three suspects and several others last week, the CIDG indicated that alleged Visayas drug kingpin Espinosa was supplied “staggering amounts” of drugs by Lim.